Australian fisheries and aquaculture outlook 2021

 Campling, L, Antony, L & McCoy, M 2017, The Tuna Longline Industry in the Western and Central Pacific Ocean and its Market Dynamics, Pacific Islands Forum Fisheries Agency, Honiara.

-FAO 2016, Globefish highlights, no. 4, Food and Agriculture Organization of the United Nations, January to June, Rome.
+——2021a, Globefish - Information and Analysis on World Fish Trade, Food and Agriculture Organization of the United Nations, Rome.

-——2019, Globefish highlights, no. 4, Food and Agriculture Organization of the United Nations, January to June, Rome.
+——2021c, Global demand for non-canned tuna softened, Food and Agriculture Organization of the United Nations, Rome.

 Download the report